wireservice/csvkit/docs/scripts/csvjson.rst

       --lon LON             A column index or name containing a longitude.
 Output will be GeoJSON instead of JSON.
 Only valid if --lat is also specified.
+      --type TYPE           A column index or name containing a GeoJSON type.
+                            Output will be GeoJSON instead of JSON.
+Only valid if --lat and --lon are also specified.
+      --geometry GEOMETRY   A column index or name containing a GeoJSON geometry.
+                            Output will be GeoJSON instead of JSON.
+Only valid if --lat and --lon are also specified.
       --crs CRS             A coordinate reference system string to be included with GeoJSON output.
 Only valid if --lat and --lon are also specified.
+      --no-bbox             Disable the calculation of a bounding box.
       --stream              Output JSON as a stream of newline-separated objects, rather than an as an array.
       -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT